PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:16:16
+Last updated: 2024-04-02 16:17:20
-Random Quote: Whatever happens, take responsibility. - Tony Robbins
+Random Quote: All truths are easy to understand once they are discovered; the point is to discover them. - Galileo Galilei